Bateman

 Bateman is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bateman has high cultural diversity, with 31.1% speaking a language other than English at home and 44.2% born overseas.
-Christianity is the main religion, accounting for 52.1%.
-Buddhism is overrepresented at 5.7%, compared to Greater Perth's 2.9%.
+Bateman's population has a high level of cultural diversity, with 31.1% speaking a language other than English at home and 44.2% born overseas.
+Christianity is the predominant religion in Bateman, making up 52.1% of its population.
+Notably, Buddhism comprises 5.7% of Bateman's population, which is higher than the Greater Perth average of 2.9%.

 Frequently Asked Questions - Diversity